Dun-Njuguna/Quiz-Board/README.md

 It is important that when collaborating or doing an independent project to be able to track the changes and revert to a previous stable state in case of the local copy being damaged.

 ### 5.Javascript/Jquery.
-To use Javascript functions to control when the logical part of the application is called.
+To use events to control when the logical part of the application is called.

 -----------------------------------------------------------------------